Skip to main content

 PEOPLE WHO INJECT DRUGS

 People with HIV who use injection drugs are a population with extensive psychiatric, psychological, and medical comorbidities, the most significant being major depression.
 Depression is associated with worsening of addictions and resistance to treatment.
-Depressed patients often find it difficult to engage in, invest in, and sustain treatment.
+Patients who are depressed often find it difficult to engage in, invest in, and sustain treatment.

 ADOLESCENTS WITH PERINATAL HIV INFECTION